-Multiple DUI Defense Attorney in Rhode Island
+Multiple DUI Defense Attorney in Providence

 Rhode Island does not hold back when it comes to imposing heavy legal penalties upon anyone convicted of a first-time DUI.
 When someone is charged with multiple DUIs – second, third, and so on – the punishments will only be all the more severe.
 If you are facing multiple DUI charges, then you should waste no time in seeking the experienced legal counsel of the Law Office of Jason Knight and our Rhode Island DUI defense lawyer.
 We have years of experience defending against things such as improperly administered sobriety tests and more.

 Reasons to retain our criminal defense services for your DUI case: